LukasB97/ORCA/README.md

 In this case, the target curve is linear, and the equalizer is created with 128 log-spaced points in the 20-20000 Hz range.

+More examples on the usage, are in the examples.py

 The algorithm adjusts the target curve regarding the bass response of the measurements, in order not to apply too much boost, as this leads to a lower overall volume and introduces distortion.
 ![Adjusted target curve](https://user-images.githubusercontent.com/28658521/193834396-a3b99590-4d1f-4b0b-bd5f-9eb6920f142c.png)

-In the next step, a equalization curve is created to minimize the deviation from the target.
+In the next step, an equalization curve is created to minimize the deviation from the target.

-The smoothness of the eq-curve can be customized, more on that later.
+The smoothness of the eq-curve is increasing from low to high frequencies.
+Different weighting functions can be used, to change the smoothing behaviour, more on that later.

 ![Created eq](https://user-images.githubusercontent.com/28658521/193834404-aaa57282-302e-454b-a4cc-78070a3bf154.png)